abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   - monitor inventory levels in the system with report and dashboard = PENDING
     - daily inventory status
     - expiring today or in next few days
-    - expiring in current week
+    - expired
+    - expired with reason

 ### Cart Management
   - Keep track of the product items that need to be refilled in the system soon.